Cannes is a town in Provence in southern France. Its

 The last day was another complete washout, since heavy rain kept falling all day.
 In the evening the flyers and organizers got some compensation by enjoying a six-course dinner with wines from Bordeaux and Champagne and several speeches by politicians, press, organizers and pilots.

 The Cannes meeting was a great success for Henry Farman.
 His sturdy and well-balanced biplanes won almost all the events.
 It was also further proof that airplanes were getting reliable enough to fly for hours, several days in a row.
-The first days of the meeting were an unqualified success, but two days were completely washed out and during the rest of the meeting bad weather was never far away.
+The first days of the meeting were an great success, but two days were completely washed out and during the rest of the meeting bad weather was never far away.